 Pseudomonas and Alcaligenes (Gamble et al., 1977; Megonigal et al., 2013).
 The most abundant denitrifying bacteria in soil are heterotrophic, and, as such, require a source of electrons or reducing equivalents contained in C compounds of organic matter or plant residues.
 Availability of organic C may thus affect both decomposing and denitrifying soil microorganisms.

-In most reported studies on decomposition and N2O emissions, dried and often ground plant material was used.
+- 70 In most reported studies on decomposition and N2O emissions, dried and often ground plant material was used.
 This facilitates a homogenous distribution in soil and minimizes differences between replicates.
 Nevertheless, drying of fine roots prior to incubation increased their decomposition rate and led to overestimation of decomposition and nutrient cycling rates (Ludovici and Kress, 2006).
-Additionally, formation of plant litter associated anaerobic hotspots was reduced when ground plant material was homogenously mixed with the soil, while litter aggregation significantly increased soil N2O emissions (Loecke and Robertson, 2009).
-Differences in N2O emissions between two clover species were observed only with intact (but dried) leaves, but not when ground material was used (Kravchenko et al., 2018).

-The aim of this study was 1) to evaluate how fresh maize root litter affects $N_2O$ emissions compared to fresh maize shoot litter, 2) to assess to what extend $N_2O$ emissions are related to the interaction of C and N mineralization from soil and litter, and 3) to analyze the changes in soil microbial community structures related to litter input and $N_2O$ emissions.-We hypothesize that easily degradable C compounds stimulate microbial respiration in plant litter associated hotspots leading to high $N_2O$ formation when both C and N availability is high.
-We hypothesize that differences in $N_2O$ emissions between treatments can be related to degradability of maize litter with easier degradable shoot litter leading to higher $N_2O$ formation.
-We further expect that differences in litter chemical quality are reflected in the structural composition of the soil microbial community with higher availability of N and C leading to a more specialized community..
+Additionally, formation of plant litter associated anaerobic hotspots was reduced when ground plant material was homogenously mixed with the soil, while litter aggregation significantly increased soil N2O emissions - 75 (Loecke and Robertson, 2009).
+Differences in N2O emissions between two clover species were observed only with intact (but dried) leaves, but not when ground material was used (Kravchenko et al., 2018). - The aims of this study was-were 1) to evaluate how fresh maize root litter affects N2O emissions compared to fresh maize shoot litter, 2) to assess to what extend N2O emissions are related to the interaction of C and N mineralization from soil and litter, and 3) to analyze the changes in soil microbial community structures related to litter input and N2O emissions.
+We - 80 hypothesize that differences in N2O emissions between treatments can be related to degradability of maize litter with easier degradable shoot litter leading to higher N2O formation.
+We further expect that differences in litter chemical quality are reflected in the structural composition of the soil microbial community with higher availability of N and C leading to a more specialized community.

 Maize plants were grown in a greenhouse to produce root and shoot litter.
+As in many European countries law prohibits addition of mineral N with incorporation of crop residues or catch crops, we applied two N fertilizer regimes (low vs. high)

-To realize differences in soil Nmin concentration at harvest, two N fertilizer regimes (low vs. high) were applied.
-As in many European countries law prohibits addition of mineral N with incorporation of crop residues or catch crops, we applied two N fertilizer regimes (low vs. high) to realize differences in soil Nmin concentration at harvest.
-We then set up a laboratory incubation experiment with fresh maize root or root and shoot litter under fully controlled conditions and determined hourly CO2 and N2O fluxes for 22 days.
+85 addition of mineral N with incorporation of crop residues or catch crops, we applied two N fertilizer regimes (low vs. high) to realize differences in soil Nmin concentration at harvest.
+We then set up a laboratory incubation experiment with fresh maize root or root and shoot litter under fully controlled conditions and determined CO2 and N2O fluxes for 22 days.
 Soil samples were taken in regular intervals and analyzed for soil mineral N and water-extractable organic C (WEOC) concentrations.
-At the end of the incubation experiment, soil microbial community structures were analyzed to identify adaptions to litter input.
+At the end of the incubation experiment, soil microbial community structures were analyzed to identify 90 adaptions to litter input.